NC Preservation Awards

 Stedman Incentive Grant

 The Stedman Incentive Grant is awarded to recognize and assist non-profit organizations in their efforts to preserve the state’s architectural heritage.
-Originating in 1976, the award is funded each year by the Marion Stedman Covington Foundation of Greensboro in memory of Marion’s father.
-The $10,000 grant encourages and facilitates the rescue of endangered historic and architecturally significant properties in North Carolina.
+Originating in 1976, the $15,000 award is funded each year by the Marion Stedman Covington Foundation of Greensboro in memory of Mrs. Covington’s father.
+The grant encourages and facilitates the rescue of endangered historic and architecturally significant properties in North Carolina.
+Only one Stedman Grant is awarded annually.

 Robert E. Stipe Professional Award

-The Robert E. Stipe Professional Award is the highest honor presented to working professionals who demonstrate an outstanding commitment to preservation as part of their job responsibilities.
-The award was established in 1983 to honor the contributions of Robert E. Stipe of Chapel Hill, an educator in the field of historic preservation and a mentor to a generation of preservation professionals.
+The Robert E Stipe Professional Award is the highest honor presented to working professionals who demonstrate an outstanding commitment to preservation as part of their job responsibilities.
+The award was established in 1983 to memorialize the many contributions of Robert E. Stipe of Chapel Hill, an educator in the field of historic preservation and a mentor to a generation of preservation professionals.
+The award recognizes career men and women who show exceptional leadership and/or dedication to the cause of preservation.
+Individuals working in the field of historic preservation are eligible, including staff of non-profit preservation organizations, architects, landscape architects, planners, teachers, contractors, craftspeople, consultants, and North Carolina State Historic Preservation Office staff.
+The recipient receives a $500 stipend.

 Ruth Coltrane Cannon Award